faithruth/kanzu-support-desk/readme.txt

 * Use a very simple, native WordPress interface
 * Receive email notifications to keep you and your happy customer up-to-date on a ticket's progress
 * Work seamlessly with WooCommerce or Easy Digital Downloads
-* Have multiple channels for ticket-creation.
-You can use a support form on the front-end of your site or a form in your admin panel.
-Using one of [our premium addons](https://kanzucode.com/downloads/category/kanzu-support-desk/), you can also enable support for tickets created by [email](https://kanzucode.com/downloads/kanzu-support-desk-mail/), [Facebook](https://kanzucode.com/downloads/kanzu-support-desk-facebook/) or [Twitter](https://kanzucode.com/downloads/kanzu-support-desk-twitter/).
 * Have as many agents as you want
 * Track changes to a ticket from a ticket log
 * Monitor your performance from beautiful graphs on your dashboard